Hawthorn Berry Benefits

 Blood Pressure Reduction

-There are several clinical trials that show magnesium has a positive effect on reducing elevated blood pressure levels.
-High blood pressure, high cholesterol and stress are three of the primary aggravators of tinnitus.
+Several clinical trials show magnesium has a positive effect on reducing elevated blood pressure levels.
+High blood pressure, high cholesterol, and stress are three of the primary aggravators of tinnitus.
 One study concludes, “Our meta-analysis detected dose-dependent blood pressure reductions from magnesium supplementation.”(3) Another found “. . .calcium and magnesium may represent important components in the combination diet of the DASH study.
 It seems that it is the combination of these nutrients that is of crucial importance for the achievement of optimal blood pressure reduction.”(4) Finally, a third study states, “These findings suggest that Magnesium supplementation prevents blood pressure elevation. . . “(5)

 Magnesium is very helpful in combination with calcium.
 Dr. Seidman also states, “Calcium supplementation has been shown to improve tinnitus symptoms in certain patients.
 In conjunction with magnesium, calcium also plays a vital role in the regulation of electrical impulses in the central nervous system.”(6)